model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 encapsulation here.
 If need be we can reference fields that are usually hidden, without an error from the compiler.

-In addition to lvalues an `MODIFIES_RANGE` can also be terminated with a more complex slice expressions as the last projection.
+In addition to lvalues, a `MODIFIES_RANGE` can also be terminated with more complex slice expressions as the last projection.
 This only applies to `*mut` pointers to arrays.
-For instance this is needed for `Vec::truncate` where all of the the latter section of the allocation is assigned (dropped).
+For instance this is needed for `Vec::truncate` where all of the latter section of the allocation is assigned (dropped).

 ```rs
 impl<T> Vec<T> {